Angular distribution of photoelectrons generated in atomic ionization by twisted radiation: Results and discussion

 \begin{widetext}

 \end{widetext}

-Equation (\ref{eq:PADplane_generalS}) is the starting point for the analysis of PADs generated in helium photoionization by the twisted radiation.
-In Fig.~\ref{fig2}a,b,c simulated PADs with $P=0$ and $P=1$ for three different photon energies are presented: 59.8 eV - below resonances; 60.178 eV - just below the minimum in $2s2p[^1P_1]$ dipole resonance; 60.18 eV - exactly in the minimum.
+Equation (\ref{eq:PADplane_generalS}) is the starting point for analyzing PADs generated in helium photo\-ionization by twisted radiation.
+Figures~\ref{fig2}a,b,c present calculated PADs with $P=0$ and $P=1$ for three different photon energies: 59.8~eV (below the resonance), 60.178 eV (just below the minimum in the $2s2p[^1P_1]$ dipole resonance), and 60.18 eV (exactly at the minimum).

-In further analysis we follow the order of consideration that was made in Section~\ref{Section3}, so that begin with circularly polarized twisted radiation.
-We assume $P=0$ in eq.~(\ref{eq:PADplane_generalS}) and multiply each spherical harmonic $Y_{kq}(\theta_p,\phi_p)$ by the factor $d^k_{qq}(\theta_c)$ according to \textbf{Statement 1}.
-Note that although the statement refers to the Legendre polynomials, for $P=0$ eq.~(\ref{eq:PADplane_generalS}) contains only spherical harmonics $Y_{kq}(\theta_p,\phi_p)$ with $q=0$, which are equivalent to the Legendre polynomials.
-After such a transformation we get dependence of PAD on twisted radiation cone angle $\theta_c$.
+In our further analysis, we follow the order of considerations in Section~\ref{Section3} and hence begin with circularly polarized twisted radiation.
+We assume $P=0$ in Eq.~(\ref{eq:PADplane_generalS}) and multiply each spherical harmonic $Y_{kq}(\theta_p,\phi_p)$ by the factor $d^k_{qq}(\theta_c)$ according to \textbf{Statement 1}.
+Although the statement refers to the Legendre polynomials, for $P=0$ Eq.~(\ref{eq:PADplane_generalS}) contains only spherical harmonics $Y_{kq}(\theta_p,\phi_p)$ with $q=0$, which are equivalent to the Legendre polynomials.
+After such a transformation, we obtain the dependence of the PAD on the twisted radiation cone angle $\theta_c$.
 Simulated PADs for different values of $\theta_c$ are presented in Fig.~\ref{fig2}d,e,f.
-It is clearly seen that PADs are very sensitive both to the photon energy and to the $\theta_c$.
-For $\omega=59.8$~eV in plane-wave photoionization the angular distribution is "purely" dipole.
-Increasing of $\theta_c$ leads to the gain in forward-backward direction and PAD tends to become more or less isotropic.
-Closer to the minimum of dipole resonance ($\omega=60.178$~eV) PADs start to lose general symmetry because of non-dipole effects amplification.
-Exactly in the minimum ($\omega=60.18$~eV according to our calculations) the shape of PADs becomes qualitatively different, namely there is predominant part of photoelectrons emitted in the direction of the incident beam wave vector $\bm{k}$ and small fraction in the opposite direction.
+It is clearly seen that the PADs are very sensitive to both the photon energy and the angle~$\theta_c$.
+For $\omega=59.8$~eV in plane-wave photo\-ionization, the angular distribution is ``purely" dipole.
+Increasing $\theta_c$ leads to gains in the forward-backward direction, and the PAD becomes almost isotropic.
+Closer to the minimum of the dipole resonance ($\omega=60.178$~eV), the PADs start to lose the general symmetry because of amplification of non-dipole effects.
+Exactly in the minimum ($\omega=60.18$~eV according to our calculations), the shape of the PADs becomes qualitatively different.
+Specifically, a predominant portion of photo\-electrons is emitted in the direction of the incident beam wave vector $\bm{k}$ and a small fraction in the opposite direction.